Author. Writer. Dreamer.

 Author of The Dreamer

-The Dreamer is a middle-level fantasy adventure about a 6th-grade boy who discovers his daydreams are holding back an ancient evil from destroying the world.
+The Dreamer is a middle-reader fantasy about a 6th-grade boy who discovers his daydreams are holding back an ancient evil from destroying the world.
 And the magical adventure he experiences while learning the truth about himself.
-Now updated as a 2nd edition, The Dreamer can be read as a stand-alone book or as a prequel to an upcoming young adult fantasy series entitled Keeper of the Rift.
+Now updated as a second edition, The Dreamer can be read as a stand-alone book or as a prequel to an upcoming young adult fantasy series entitled Keeper of the Rift.
 Check it out on Amazon Kindle or Barnes and Noble Books.

 Check out the updated edition of The Dreamer!
 Let me know what you think.
 Thanks!